Bilinear biorthogonal expansions and the Dunkl kernel on the real line: Introduction

 The paper is organized as follows.
 In the second section we describe our problem in abstract terms.
-First we build the general set up for bilinear orthogonal expansions and then we modify it in a way that some biorthogonal sequences are allowed in the expansions.
-In the third section we describe the results which are obtained in the case of Fourier kernel.
-The fourth section studies the expansions associated to the Dunkl kernel and its consequences for the Hankel transform.
-The fifth section is devoted to the diagonalization of the right inverse of the Dunkl operator.
-Then we present the applications to $q$-special functions in the sixth section.
-In the last section we collected the evaluation of some integrals involving special and $q$-special functions which were essential for the paper but could not be found in the literature.
+First we build the general setup for bilinear orthogonal expansions and, later, we modify it to consider biorthogonal sequences in the expansions (see Theorem~\ref{thm:expbilin}).
+In the third section we describe the results which are obtained in the case of the Fourier kernel.
+The fourth section studies the expansion associated with the Dunkl kernel (see Theorem~\ref{thm:Dunkl}), that we think is a new and interesting result; moreover, we also show its consequences for the Hankel transform.
+In the last section we collect the evaluation of some integrals involving special functions which were essential for the paper but could not be found in the literature.